-She peeked around the corner of the Starbucks closest to Martin’s apartment.
+Jennifer peeked around the corner of the Starbucks closest to Martin’s apartment.
 No, not yet.
 She could only hope this ambush went better than the one at work the day before.
 At least she could dress as she pleased for this one.
 But, while she waited for Martin to stop by on the way home from the gym for yet another fucking vanilla latte, all Jennifer could do was fume about the day before.

 If Ms. Morales was going to be so unreasonably selfish, she didn’t even deserve to know about the gobs of money Martin had stolen.
-Jennifer would get Martin to take her back another way.

 Martin.
 At last.
 On his way back from the gym.
 Jennifer snapped back into the present, made sure she wasn’t visible to him as she hid behind the Starbucks, and fussed with the bottom of the skintight skirt that just barely covered her butt.
 No, she wasn’t fool enough to intercept him before he got his fucking vanilla latte.
 Yes, it was true that sex hadn’t worked at the storage unit, but this was Saturday night…when even Martin wanted to be able to check getting laid off his to-do list.